ShrineFox/Persona-4-Golden-Mod-Menu/README.md

 - FindAFriend by [AnimatedSwine37](https://gamebanana.com/members/1742760) ([see mod release](https://gamebanana.com/gamefiles/12921))
 - ConsistentReaper by [TekkaGB](https://github.com/TekkaGB) ([see mod release](https://gamebanana.com/gamefiles/13381))
 ## Usage (PC)
-You can use the [Aemulus Package Manager](https://gamebanana.com/tools/6878) to merge the [latest compiled Release](https://github.com/ShrineFox/Persona-4-Golden-Mod-Menu/releases) with other mods.
+1. Download and unzip [Aemulus Package Manager](https://gamebanana.com/tools/6878) and add the [latest compiled Release](https://github.com/ShrineFox/Persona-4-Golden-Mod-Menu/releases) to the "Packages" folder.
-Use the [latest p4gpc.modloader](https://amicitia.github.io/post/p4g-pc-modloader) with Reloaded II to launch P4G with mods.
-Point Aemulus to your P4G game directory's "mods" folder build the Mod Menu in combination with any other mods you may want to install.
+2. Point Aemulus to your P4G game directory's "mods" folder and build the Mod Menu in combination with any other mods you may want to install.
+3. Use the [latest p4gpc.modloader](https://amicitia.github.io/post/p4g-pc-modloader) with [Reloaded II](https://github.com/Reloaded-Project/Reloaded-II/releases) to launch P4G with mods.
 ## Compiling
 1. Download the latest build of TGE's [AtlusScriptCompiler](https://ci.appveyor.com/project/TGEnigma/atlusscripttoolchain/build/artifacts) ([source](https://github.com/TGEnigma/AtlusScriptToolchain)), which is used to compile the **.flow** and **.msg** scripts in this repository and recompile them into **.bf** format.
 2. Download this [P4G Library](https://github.com/Tupelov/Persona-Library) that includes some function names used in this menu.
 Extract it and overwrite the contents of the **AtlusScriptTools\Libraries folder**.